Skip to main content

 Used for RSV

-Arexvy (RSV vaccine) is a FDA-approved vaccine used to lower the risk of illness caused by respiratory syncytial virus (RSV).
-It's the first RSV vaccine approved in the United States.
-You can receive Arexvy (RSV vaccine) if you're age 60 years or older, and in some cases, starting at age 50 if you're at high risk for serious problems if infected.
-But first, you should discuss the risks and benefits with your primary care provider.
-Arexvy (RSV vaccine) is given once as a shot into the muscle, typically in your upper arm.
-Common side effects of this vaccine include injection site reactions, headache, joint and muscle aches, and feeling tired.
+Arexvy (RSV vaccine) is the first FDA-approved vaccine to help lower your risk of getting serious lung infections caused by respiratory syncytial virus (RSV).
+You can get it if you're age 60 or older, and in some cases starting at age 50 if you have a higher risk of severe illness from RSV.
+Arexvy (RSV vaccine) is given once as a single injection into the muscle.
+Common side effects include tiredness, muscle pain, and injection site reactions like pain, swelling, or redness.

 basics-icon